ando-shah/swarm/README.md

 4. [PiratesTutorial](https://spatialos.improbable.io/docs/reference/10.1/tutorials/pirates/overview) : Understand the basic mechanism of client-server architecture.
 This is the most important tutorial, and the rest of this tutorial is based off this one.
 <br />

-Once you're past these (and I would love your feedback on what you thought of these), the following may help you setup a simulation model, as opposed to a game.
+Once you're past these (and I would love your feedback on what you thought of them), the following may help you setup a simulation model, as opposed to a game.
 (We will gamify and add VR to this sim later!)
 <br />

 The code is on GitHub here.
 Please check out the [tag v0.1](https://github.com/ananda13/swarm/releases/tag/v0.1), if you want to start with some basics and add on the rest yourself.
 Otherwise check out the [latest](https://github.com/ananda13/swarm/) [*Recommended*].